alessandrorods/url-shortener/README.md

 ### Setup environment variables
-The environment variables are located on `./.env/serverless.config.yml` and the content need to be like the example below:
+The environment variables are located on `./.env/serverless.config.yml` file and the content need to be like the example below:
 ```
 DYNAMODB_TABLE: DYNAMO-TABLE
 DYNAMODB_REGION: us-east-1